Skip to content

 pass

-Samples are stored as a list in the telemetry field of each result record, each entry including a timestamp and whatever your telemetry method returns:
+Samples are stored as a flat list in the call.monitor field of each result record, each entry including a timestamp and whatever your monitor method returns:

 {